elm-land/elm-land/docs/guide/pages-and-routes.md

     ./src/Pages/SignIn.elm
 ```

-The `elm-land add page:intro` command created a view-only page that allows us to customize two things:
+The `elm-land add page:view` command created a view-only page that allows us to customize two things:
 - `title` - the text shown in the browser tab
 - `body` - the HTML we want to render on the screen